The Roxborough school shooting has educators asking: If a football scrimmage isn’t safe, what is?

 The mood was sober at Roxborough and Saul, where Nicholas Elizalde, the 14-year-old killed by the gunfire, attended.

 Students were crying.
 Adults were crying.
 But they were doing their best to help their students process grief and fear, said LeShawna Coleman, the Philadelphia Federation of Teachers staffer who represents both schools.
-Coleman spent hours at both schools Wednesday.
+Coleman spent hours at them Wednesday.

 “Our teachers were showing up for kids, they were putting their emotions aside, and just trying to support them,” said Coleman.